 In Star Wars: Knights of the Old Republic II, the player can acquire an item called "HK Protocol Pacifist Package", which can turn the ruthless, sadistic and bloodlusting assassin droid HK-47 into an unbearably polite pacifist.
 The player character then hastily removes the package, much to the droid's gratitude.

-In Sam & Max: Bright Side of the Moon, this is Sam's reaction when the villain removes Max's angry, gluttonous, and lazy sides, leaving the original Max a blissed-out goody-goody instead of the comically-sociopathic rabbity-thing Sam knows and loves.
+In Sam and Max: Bright Side of the Moon, this is Sam's reaction when the villain removes Max's anger, gluttony, and laziness, leaving the original Max a blissed-out goody-goody instead of the comically-sociopathic rabbity-thing Sam knows and loves.

 In The Order of the Stick#58, Vaarsuvius magically increases Belkar's wisdom to enable him to use a healing spell scroll.
 With his increased wisdom, Belkar regrets his violent ways - until the wisdom increase is dispelled to bring back the old Heroic Comedic Sociopath, since they need him for a fight.